For people, not profit

 Always ready to serve our members, here’s a little bit more about your team at Kent Savers:

-She is married with two children and lives in Canterbury.
-She became CEO in April 2018.
+Adam is married with two children and lives in Tunbridge Wells, Kent.

 Head of Finance

 Mary joined Kent Savers in October 2018.
 She has over 15 years’ experience in Management and Financial Accounting and holds ACCA and AAT qualifications.
 Mary is proud to have focussed the majority of her career in the not-for-profit sector, having spent 10 years with two such organisations in London before joining Kent Savers.

 Mary is married with two children and lives in Thurrock.

 Karen is one of our longest serving and best known of the Kent Savers team and lives in Maidstone with one son.

 She joined us in March 2013.
 She helps our members with their loan applications and her sunny disposition helps keep the whole team happy.